naythee169/LongDocQuerier/README.md

              └─ generation.py   Prompt + chunks → Groq (Llama 3) → cited answer
 ```

-### Why hybrid retrieval?
+### Hybrid retrieval motivation

-Dense embeddings (Jina) capture semantic similarity but miss exact terms — critical for financial documents where "Note 14" or specific figures need exact matching.
+Dense embeddings (Jina) capture semantic similarity but will miss exact terms — critical for financial documents where "Note 14" or specific figures need exact matching.
 BM25 handles these cases.
-Combining both with Reciprocal Rank Fusion consistently outperforms either alone.
+Combining both with Reciprocal Rank Fusion should lead to an overall superior approach.

-### Why a reranker?
+### Reranker(cross-encoding) motivation

 The first-stage retrieval scores each chunk independently.
 The Jina reranker processes (query, chunk) jointly — equivalent to a cross-encoder — giving much more precise relevance scores.
-It's too slow to run over the whole index, so it only re-scores the top 20 candidates.
+It's too slow to run over the whole index, so it only re-scores the top 20(hyperparameter) candidates.

 ---